Norfolk Bay (Tasmania): History

-In years gone by the waters of this bay were infested with enormous sharks, which were regularly fed by the authorities, to prevent the possibility of convicts escaping from the peninsula to the mainland by swimming.
+A 1909 article in The Mercury records that this bay was "infested with enormous sharks, which were regularly fed by the authorities, to prevent the possibility of convicts escaping from the peninsula to the mainland by swimming".

-Geographical
+Geographical features

 Lying within Norfolk Bay are Smooth Island, King George Island, Fulham Island and Dart Island.
 Norfolk bay also contains the following small rock islands: The Mackerel Islets, Tinpot Island and Mason rock.

 Frederick Henry Bay, Dunalley Bay and King George Sound, Connellys Bay and Lime Bay are all located adjacent to Norfolk Bay.

 The following suburbs surround Norfolk bay: Connellys Marsh, Dunalley, Murdunna, Eaglehawk Neck, Taranna, Koonya, Premaydena and Saltwater River.

 Nautical information

 The Cruising Yacht Club of Tasmania published the following information about Norfolk Bay:

 Norfolk Bay is relatively shallow (6–7 m) with some deeper holes, and several islands – Smooth Island, King George Island, Fulham Island and Dart Island.
 Whilst the shallowness can result in fairly choppy conditions in strong winds, especially from the South West, there is no swell to compound the situation.
 During summer months the sea breeze can bring strong Easterlies but, as with most waters in this part of the world, watch for the south westerly change.